We serve our community in two ways:

 But we don’t stop there.
 Once a person is connected to a service opportunity, they still may need support in understanding the effects of trauma on children and how to best support the system.
 We provide compassion building training and we provide mentoring to support volunteers and families.

-2. We supporting volunteers and families to serve well.
+2. We support volunteers and families to serve well.

 Kids with trauma can be challenging and the system they are in also has its challenges.
 We provide support to families and volunteers who need training in trauma-informed care.
 We also provide coaching on how to handle tough situations.